Key facts

 - Australian Qualifications Framework (AQF) recognition

-The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 9.
+The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 9

 Course structure

-- Completion of STP050 Academic Integrity (0-credit point compulsory unit)
+- DAI001 Academic Integrity and Respect at Deakin (0-credit point compulsory unit)

-- 4 core units (4 credit points)
+- 3 core units (3 credit points)

 - 1 specialisation (4 credit points)

-- Industry practice pathway OR
+- industry practice pathway (subject to meeting unit requirements)^ OR

-- Advanced discipline coursework pathway
+- advanced discipline coursework pathway

 Core

-Research Pathway
+Research pathway

 OR